 But that level of competition comes with its own set of benefits, too.
 NPs typically command higher wages than many of their peers, and because the job is in such high demand, there are plenty of openings for the position all over the country.
 Plus, the specialized nature of the role typically means that it comes with a significantly higher level of job security than a nursing assistant.
 It’s a rare thing to find a position that’s as bountiful, well-salaried, and steady as this one, even in healthcare!

 There’s never been a better time to look into the Nurse Practitioner position.
 It’s a high-paying, highly-skilled, and highly in-demand nursing career that only looks to be increasing in relevance and necessity as time goes on.
-Many doctors look to NPs for guidance, and their intuition and research skills can make the difference between a good treatment plan and a great one.
-This is one of the most useful positions or a healthcare nurse in the industry.
+Many doctors look to NPs for guidance, and their intuition and research skills can make the difference between a suitable treatment plan and a great one.
+This is one of the most valuable positions for a healthcare nurse.

 6. Nurse Case Managers

 A Nurse Case Manager is responsible for the long-term treatment, care, and rehabilitation of the patient.
 Case managers most frequently work with patients with either chronic or long-term illnesses, such as diabetes or cancer.
-They are in charge of guiding and monitoring a patient’s treatment through every step of the process.
+They are in charge of guiding and monitoring a patient’s treatment through process steps.
 Their role in a patient’s recovery is as “hands-on” as it is administrative, frequently requiring a blend of medical know-how and the ability to keep schedules and manage copious patients and workloads.
 Case managers play an intimate role in patient recovery, and their job requires a great deal of insight, organization, and compassion.

 To become a case manager, one must hold an active RN license, but the requirements vary.
-Case managers aren’t exclusive to any particular field of nursing; any advanced nursing arena, such as nurse practitioners and clinical nurse specialists, will also include case managers trained in that particular field of nursing.
-As such, a master’s in Nursing Science will frequently be desired for anyone willing to enter the role, although occasionally a bachelor’s will suffice.
+Case managers aren’t exclusive to any particular nursing field; any advanced nursing arena, such as nurse practitioners and clinical nurse specialists, will also include case managers training in that specific nursing field.
+As such, a master’s in Nursing Science will frequently be desired for anyone willing to enter the role, although occasionally, a bachelor’s will suffice.

 Case managers are expected to have a wide field of knowledge.
-The position can entail the personal care of many different types of patients with many different kinds of maladies.
+The position can entail the personal care of many patients with other disorders.
 As such, the requirements needed to reach the position usually require not just education but also a substantial amount of prior on-the-job experience.
-Even more than other nurses, a case manager is expected to have foresight and patience, and medical know-how.
+Even more than other nurses, a case manager must have foresight, patience, and medical know-how.

 Because of this, case managers play a gravitational role in the healthcare industry.
-Frequently they are the professionals tasked with organizing the flow of payments and appointments between the patient, physician, and the insurance company.
+Frequently, they are the professionals tasked with organizing the flow of payments and appointments between the patient, physician, and the insurance company.
 They keep track of patients and alter their treatments as necessary, and they can be just as important as any doctor in determining a patient’s odds of long-term recovery.
-This means that the field is competitive and the pay is good—many case managers earn in the range of $69,000 to $80,000 annually.
-Much is asked of the case manager, but much is given as well—not just in compensation, but in the bonds they form with their patients and their peers, too.
+This means that the field is competitive and the pay is good—many case managers earn $69,000 to $80,000 annually.
+Much is asked of the case manager, but much is given as well—not just in compensation but in the bonds they form with their patient’s peers.